 Get commitment to new thinking and client results

-Four and half hours into the negotiation and coming back from a well needed 45 min break.
+four and half hours into the negotiation and coming back from a well needed 45 min break.
 Michael and I knew we needed all parties to commit to seeing each other’s interests.
 We needed this commitment to be not a break up but a breakthrough in new thinking and reinterpreting the role our client could have in their business.

 We had 45 min before the day would end and we had another day to come back and continue making progress.
-We knew what company they wanted to use.
+We knew what company their client they wanted to use.
 In many ways our client had superior products and services.
 But, they had not innovated or raised their ability to serve at a greater level.

 This other company was high on service and innovation.
 The client perceived this to meet their future needs.
 The client still needed our clients product but wanted great service, plus innovation to help them achieve higher cost efficiency, service and profitability.